1899–1900 Northern Rugby Football Union season

-The 1899–1900 Northern Rugby Football Union season was the fifth season of rugby league football.
+The 1899–1900 Northern Rugby Football Union season was the fifth season of rugby league football in England.

 Season summary

 The Lancashire Senior Competition was won by Runcorn (from Cheshire) and the Yorkshire Senior Competition by Bradford.

 Hull Kingston Rovers played their first season in the Northern Rugby Union this season.
 Their first match away at Bradford on 2 September ended in a 3-0 defeat.

 Lancashire Senior Competition

 Millom replaced Morecambe.
 Although participating in the Lancashire Senior Competition, Runcorn and Stockport were from Cheshire, and Millom were from Cumberland.
 Runcorn won the competition and Tyldesley were relegated after finishing bottom of the league and losing the promotion/relegation match 22–8 to Barrow.